wiseman-timelord/Studio-Chat/README.md

 Engine Initialized.
 Loading menu.
+Loaded: .\data\config.json
+Accessed: Main Menu
+Selected: Start Chatting
+Loaded: .\data\response.json
 Sending request to LM Studio...
-Prompt: INFORMATION:\nThe location is a Mountain, where, Wise-Llama and Wanderer, are present.
-Recently Wanderer and Wise-Llama noticed each other., and just now Wanderer said 'Hello Llama, fancy seeing you up here!' to Wise-Llama.\nINSTRUCTION:\nYou are functioning in the role of a Ai Roleplay; 1.
-Your task is to respond as Wise-Llama to the communication from Wanderer in one sentence involving appropriate, a short dialogue produced and a single action taken, by Wise-Llama.\nEXAMPLE OUTPUT:\nai_npc_current: '"I'm delighted to see you here, it's quite an unexpected pleasure!", Wise-Llama says as he offers a warm smile to Wanderer'.
+Payload: "INFORMATION:\\nThe location is a Mountain, where, Wise-Llama and Wanderer, are present.
+Recently Wanderer and Wise-Llama noticed each other., and just now Wanderer said 'Hello Wise-Llama, hows your day going, found any nice shrubs?' to Wise-Llama.\\nINSTRUCTION:\\nYou are functioning in the role of Ai Roleplay; Your task is, to respond as Wise-Llama to the communication from Wanderer, in one sentence involving an appropriate, short dialogue produced and single action taken, by Wise-Llama.\\nEXAMPLE OUTPUT:\\nai_npc_current: '\"I'm delighted to see you here, it's quite an unexpected pleasure!\", Wise-Llama says as they offer a warm smile to Wanderer'."
 Sending request to LM Studio (Attempt 1)...
 Payload: {
-  "model": "Undi95/Llama-3-Unholy-8B",
   "messages": [
     {
+      "role": "user",
       "content": "INFORMATION:\\nThe location is a Mountain, where, Wise-Llama and Wanderer, are present.
-Recently Wanderer and Wise-Llama noticed each other., and just now Wanderer said 'Hello Llama, fancy seeing you up here!' to Wise-Llama.\\nINSTRUCTION:\\nYou are functioning in the role of a Ai Roleplay; 1.
-Your task is to respond as Wise-Llama to the communication from Wanderer in one sentence involving appropriate, a short dialogue produced and a single action taken, by Wise-Llama.\\nEXAMPLE OUTPUT:\\nai_npc_current: '\"I'm delighted to see you here, it's quite an unexpected pleasure!\", Wise-Llama says as he offers a warm smile to Wanderer'.", "role": "user"
+Recently Wanderer and Wise-Llama noticed each other., and just now Wanderer said 'Hello Wise-Llama, hows your day going, found any nice shrubs?' to Wise-Llama.\\nINSTRUCTION:\\nYou are functioning in the role of Ai Roleplay; Your task is, to respond as Wise-Llama to the communication from Wanderer, in one sentence involving an appropriate, short dialogue produced and single action taken, by Wise-Llama.\\nEXAMPLE OUTPUT:\\nai_npc_current: '\"I'm delighted to see you here, it's quite an unexpected pleasure!\", Wise-Llama says as they offer a warm smile to Wanderer'."
     }
-  ]
+  ],
+  "model": "Undi95/Llama-3-Unholy-8B"
 }
-Received response from LM Studio

 ...etc...